-Ver Steeg Award
+Ver Steeg Awards

-Named for Clarence Ver Steeg, PhD, former Northwestern University Professor in History and Dean, of The Graduate School from 1975 to 1986, this award annually recognizes one outstanding graduate faculty member and one non-faculty staff member for excellence in working with students of The Graduate School.
+Named for Clarence Ver Steeg, PhD, former Northwestern University Professor in History and Dean of The Graduate School from 1975 to 1986, this award annually recognizes one outstanding graduate faculty member and one non-faculty staff member for excellence in working with students of The Graduate School.

 Graduate faculty members play a critical role in supporting and encouraging the academic and professional development of graduate students.
 They are advisers and role models for students in research, ethical conduct, professional responsibility, and personal development.
 The Clarence Ver Steeg Graduate Faculty Award provides The Graduate School community the opportunity to recognize an individual faculty member for their outstanding efforts in these areas.